Absalom and Achitophel: Historical background

 In 1681 in England, Charles II was aged 51.
-He had a number of mistresses and produced a number of illegitimate children.
+He had a number of mistresses and had produced a number of illegitimate children.
 One of these was James Scott, the Duke of Monmouth, who was very popular, both for his personal charisma and for his fervor for the Protestant cause.
-Charles had no legitimate heirs, and his brother, the future King James II, was openly a Roman Catholic.
+Charles had no legitimate child to be his heir, and his brother, the future King James II, was openly a Roman Catholic.
 When Charles's health suffered, there was a panic in the House of Commons over the potential for the nation being ruled by a Roman Catholic king.
 The Earl of Shaftesbury had sponsored and advocated the Exclusion Bill, which would prevent James from succeeding to the throne, but this bill was blocked by the House of Lords on two occasions.
 In the spring of 1681, at the Oxford Parliament, Shaftesbury appealed to Charles to legitimise Monmouth.
 Monmouth was caught preparing to rebel and seek the throne, and Shaftesbury was suspected of fostering this rebellion.
 The poem was written, possibly at Charles's behest, and published in early November 1681.
 On 24 November 1681, Shaftesbury was seized and charged with high treason.
 A trial before a jury picked by Whig sheriffs acquitted him.

 Later, after the death of his father, the Duke of Monmouth—unwilling to see his uncle James become King—executed his plans and went into full revolt.
 The Monmouth Rebellion was put down, and in 1685 the Duke was executed.